 Horizon will output logs to standard out.
-Information about what requests are coming in will be reported, but more importantly and warnings or errors will also be emitted by default.
-A correctly running horizon instance will not ouput any warning or error log entries.
+Information about what requests are coming in will be reported, but more importantly, warnings or errors will also be emitted by default.
+A correctly running Horizon instance will not output any warning or error log entries.

 I’m Stuck!
 Help!